salesforce/rules_spring/springboot/deps_filter_rules/deps_filter.md

 ## Rule Definition
 The rule is defined as `dep_filter` in `deps_filter.bzl`.
 It filters out specified deps and JARs from the compile-time and runtime deps.
 It utilizes the `deps_exclude` attribute to omit specific JAR labels and the `deps_exclude_paths` attribute to exclude deps based on partial paths in their filenames.
-By default, with `exclude_transitives` set to true, any transitive deps solely required by the deps in `deps_exclude` are also excluded.
+If `exclude_transitives` is set to `True` (default: `False`), any transitive deps solely required by the
+deps in `deps_exclude` are also excluded.
 These exclusions ensure the final collection includes only the necessary elements for the build process, eliminating problematic deps.

 ```